Work Culture Assessment Results

 When teams have shared experiences connected to their norms, they develop natural reference points for redirecting conversations.
 These references feel collaborative rather than corrective because everyone participated in creating the meaning together.

-• Assess your team's personality and communication style
+• Assessing your team's personality and communication style

-• Design specific activities or metaphors that align with your norms and feel authentic to your team
+• Designing activities or metaphors that align with your norms and feel authentic

-• Create sustainable ways to reference these shared experiences in daily interactions
+• Creating sustainable ways to reference shared experiences in daily interactions